minaandrawos/RealTimeFileLogger/README.md

 The tool consists of only two buttons:

  1. *Add New File*: Opens a new file for monitoring.
 The file will open in a new tab.
- 2. *Play/Pause*:  Pauses or resumes the read operation for the currently selected file.
+ 2. *Play/Pause*:  Pauses or resumes the read operation of the currently selected file.